winsmith/howto.ppt/howto.md

 - short sentences
 - speak clearly

-## demos

-## your voice

-## videos / sound
-- check the sound system
-- make them short and to the point

 ## preparation / trial runs
 - bring adapters
 - talk to the organizers about demos, sound, etc